Brian Mountford is a free-lance writer and speaker and Publisher-at-Large for John Hunt Publishing's 'Christian

 His best-selling book is ‘Christian Atheist: belonging without believing’, about those who struggle to accept Christianity’s metaphysical claims, yet are drawn to its aesthetic heritage, moral compass, and community outreach.

 Way back in 1968 he started out as a curate in Bayswater, central London, in the days when the Church of England was less divided, religion didn't feel so much under fire from secularism, and he could walk comfortably down Queensway in a cassock.
 Then he spent six years as Fellow and Chaplain of Sidney Sussex College, Cambridge, newly married, and at the time when women were first admitted to the college.
 After that he was appointed Vicar of Southgate in North London.
 This was classic suburbia and the church flourished.
 In 1986 he became Vicar of the University Church, Oxford and stayed there for thirty years amongst the Dreaming Spires.
 Until June 2020 he was part time Chaplain of St Hilda's College, and in 2018 served as Acting Chaplain of Corpus Christi College, Oxford.
 In early 2019 he did a term as Acting Chaplain of Wellington College (a public school in Berkshire).
 He was Founding Chair of the Gatehouse Drop in Centre for homeless people.
-Now he lives in Islip, a village just outside Oxford and continues to give seminars on leadership and ethics for the Dutch Avicenna Academy for Leadership and to facilitate conferences run by the Oxford Symposium on religion.
-In 2017 Brian was appointed MBE.
+Now he lives in Islip, a village just outside Oxford and continues to give seminars on leadership and ethics for the Dutch Avicenna Academy for Leadership and to facilitate conferences run by the Oxford Symposium on Religion.
+In 2017 he was appointed MBE.
 He is Canon Emeritus of Christ Church Cathedral, Oxford and Supernumerary Fellow of St Hilda's College, Oxford.

 Follow this author: